 From Legacy to Cloud-Ready: The Business Value of Dockerizing Old Applications

-Every business has them: legacy applications that still power critical operations but feel increasingly out of place in today's cloud-first world.
-Whether it's a decade-old ERP system, a custom-built inventory tool, or a monolithic application running on aging hardware—these systems often represent years of investment and institutional knowledge.
+Every business has them.
+Legacy applications that still power critical operations but feel increasingly out of place in a cloud-first world.
+Whether it is a decade-old ERP system, a custom-built inventory tool, or a monolithic application running on aging hardware, these systems often represent years of investment and institutional knowledge.

-The challenge?
-Rewriting them from scratch is expensive and risky.
+The challenge is that rewriting them from scratch is expensive and risky.
 Maintaining them on legacy infrastructure is unsustainable.

-Containerizing legacy applications with Docker offers a practical, cost-effective path to cloud readiness—without the need for a complete rewrite.
-In this article, we'll explore the business value of Dockerizing old applications and how this approach can transform your IT operations.
+Containerizing legacy applications with Docker offers a practical, cost-effective path to cloud readiness without the need for a complete rewrite.
+This article covers the business value of Dockerizing old applications and how this approach can improve your IT operations.

 What Does It Mean to Dockerize an Application?